urho3d/urho3d/Readme.txt

 - For Linux, the following development packages need to be installed: libx11-dev, libxrandr-dev, libasound2-dev.
 Also install the package libgl1-mesa-dev if your GPU driver does not include OpenGL headers & libs.
-  Because Urho3D is built as 32-bit, 64-bit systems require installing also 32-bit versions of the development libraries.
+  Building as 32-bit on a 64-bit system requires installing also the 32-bit versions of the development libraries.

 - For Mac OS X, the Xcode developer tools package should include everything necessary.